-For details on port mappings, see Appendix B, "SteelHead SD Port Mappings."
+For details on port mappings, see Appendix B, "Port Mapping for SteelHead SD."

 Port Description Primary (PRI) The primary port is the management interface that enables you to connect to the SteelHead Management Console.
 Preferably the primary port connects to a DHCP reachable port on a switch.
 In a deployments where data store synchronization is used between two adjacent SteelHead appliances, the primary interface must be used for the data synchronization of traffic.
 AUX The AUX port can be used as an additional WAN uplink on SteelHead SD.
+A SteelHead SD appliance with WAN optimization enabled has a virtual SteelHead instance running inside the SteelHead SD appliance.
+Any traffic that is optimized is sent out through any of the WAN interfaces, including the AUX interface, if it has been configured for that purpose.
 The AUX port is also the dedicated port for SteelHead SD HA deployments.
-The AUX port is not available for data store synchronization between two adjacent SteelHead appliances, the primary interface must be used for the synchronization traffic.

-Port Description WANX_X WAN ports function as uplinks for internet service providers that connect to the internet.
+If you have two SteelHead SD appliances in HA mode, then the AUX port must be used for the interconnection so it will not be available as an additional WAN uplink.
+The AUX port is not available for data store synchronization between two adjacent SteelHead appliances.
+The primary interface must be used for the synchronization traffic.
+WANX_X WAN ports function as uplinks for internet service providers that connect to the internet.
 Connect the WAN port to a WAN router using a straight-through cable.
 For SteelHead SD 570-SD and 770-SD appliances, the default internet access port is WANO_0 or WANO_1.
 For SteelHead SD 3070-SD appliances, the default internet access port is WAN3_0 or WAN3_1.
 LANX_X Connect the LAN port to the LAN switch using a straight-through cable.
-For SteelHead SD 570-SD and 770-SD appliances, the default port is LAN0_0 and LAN0_1.
+For SteelHead SD 570-SD and 770-SD appliances, the default port is LAN0 $0$ and LAN0 $1$.
 For SteelHead SD 3070-SD appliances, the default port is LAN3_0 or LAN3_1.
 Console Connects you to the controller virtual machine (CVM) using a serial cable.
-CVM is the runtime management platform that connects you to the hypervisor via SSH.
 Typically, you should be able to troubleshoot and modify network issues using SCM.